arkwnet/tapo-p105/README.md

 # tapo-p105
-Python program which controls TP-Link Tapo P105 smart plug.
+Python backend and C# GUI frontend which controls TP-Link Tapo P105 smart plug.
 This program depends on PyP100 library.
 Please enter the command `pip3 install PyP100` to install.